rustedivan/tapmap/dotplan.md

 ## Trim off "(open ocean)" from Seven Seas

 ----- ARCHIVE -----

+# Optimizations
+√ MetalRenderer spends effort to filter out the visible + available render sets, but they are already calculated and available in worldState.
+No need for `renderSet.filter(...` x Put label layout on a backthread (no, it's plenty fast as it is, no problems) √ Consider instance-based line rendering

+## Instance-based line rendering
+Looking to implement this method [Instanced line rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html) by Rye Terrell.
+I think this is actually worthwhile, because I have statically generated border geometry, but at least one draw call per region.
+It's a bit awkward that I don't have control over how many drawcalls I'm making - potentially hundreds to cover, say, France's provinces.
+Since all the borders (of a type) share the same width and color, they can all be baked into a massive, massive drawcall.
+I can dispatch all country borders in one (two, to fill out the joins).
+Currently I can't do that, since they are drawn as triangle strips, which means I have to start and stop between each loop.

+With IBLR, each line segment in the entire map is one independent quad, transformed into place by an offset+stride into a huge uniform buffer.

+The model for each line segment is a unit box, centered vertically and left-aligned.
+(Each segment is constructed from two basis vectors, one for the direction and one for the width.)
+For each segment in the border loop, push the line segment instance's two vertices, calculate the AB vector and the normal N. Terrell has a fun trick for creating line-strips: each vertex consists of two floats (XY) and each segment instance draws two vertices (AB).
+However, when drawing the segments, set the stride to only one vertex, and draw 2N instances.
+This way, a uniform buffer with vertices ABCDA will draw (AB, BC, CD, DA).

+Bevel joins are constructed as one extra draw call.
+Create instance geometry from each point in the linestrip, with P and the adjoining segments' normal vectors.
+For each point in the linestrip, a triangle can be constructed in the same way, and dispatched in the same draw call.

+Since this solution looks like FixedScaleRenderPrimitive, I can control the line width in the same way.
+With that, I can actually replace the selection renderer AND the POI renderer with the same tech.
+When POIs are instance rendered, I can probably render them as geometry instead of as textured quads, which is nice.
+So let's make a proper instance-renderer setup.

+## Instance rendering support
+What I want is a BaseRenderPrimitive that can hold a short bit of indexed geometry, and a large buffer of per-instance uniforms.
+Would work fine to inherit InstancedRenderPrimitive<T> from BRP and just add a buffer for the per-instance data.
+The poly/index geometry data is fine as it is; the MTLPrimitiveType will be just as useful.

+Well... actually, the uniform buffers belong to the _renderer_, not the primitive?
+So I need a small BaseRenderPrimitive, and then the rest is up to the instanced border renderer?
+Sweet.
+Just need to write a specialisation of render<T> to take the instance count.
+The half-segment stride stuff is part of the pipeline descriptor - which is also part of the border renderer.

+With triple-buffering, it will be fairly OK to recreate the entire per-instance buffer when the border set changes - that's fine.
+Currently, I'm creating a new primitive per region border on a backthread - recreating one primitive with a larger per-instance uniform buffer built on the CPU is probably fast enough, and I can definitely build a method that just updates the per-instance uniform buffer and keeps the rest of the data intact.
+Ah-hah - actually, there's no requirement for all uniform buffers in the triple-buffer ring to be of the same size.
+I can make the instance count a part of the uniform buffer, or just triple-buffer the count as well.
+This will be super nice.

+Hm, two challenges.
+- Culling against the viewbox will require that I rebuild the huge uniform block every time the viewbox changes.
+I guess that's OK, I already have something similar setup on a backthread for streaming border geometry.
+Also, I could establish a high-water mark, allocate up-front and not recreate the buffer unnecessarily.
+Just one memcpy.
+- LOD:ing comes with the same issue - lots of requirements to recreate the entire uniform buffer just because one region changes.
+I ran a high-water mark test just north of 200k vertices (which comes out to N+1 line segments.)
+Peak memory usage when zooming into a fully opened Croatia - super dense provinces! - is just under 1.3MB.
+Up-fronting 3 x 2MB buffers is nothing, especially considering I no longer have to keep the triangle strips for all the border rings around.
+Should be a memory win too, no doubt.
+No-brainer.
+(This is on git commit d3b860 for later reference)

+Oh, actually I'm going to need double that - I can't both do the half-segment-stride trick _and_ have multiple outlines in the same drawcall - there will be lines going between each ring if so (linestrip vs lines.)
+But even at 12MB peak memory for the borders, it's totally doable.
+So, the per-instance uniform will contain both endpoints (A->B).

+For region borders, this is pretty darn fast.
+Not even rebuilding the geometry frame-by-frame seems to bother it.
+I guess I'm pretty far from being CPU-bound yet, and whatever it cost is a good tradeoff against the lowered memory pressure of keeping all the tristrips in memory.

+I've decided to skip rewriting the selection renderer (unless I actually feel like it) but the POI renderer looks like a great candidate.

+## Instanced POI rendering
+The POI renderer is already somewhat instance-oriented with a per-marker `progress` value.
+The InstanceUniforms need to have a position.
+Then add the POI positions to the instance uniforms instead of building a large vertex buffer.
+There's currently no proper texture atlas support, so drop that and render different primitives for the different POI planes.

+Again, the big work is in prepareFrame.
+It builds primitives for the different POI planes, but now it should just keep the marker render primitive, and the per-instance uniform buffer.
+The uniform buffer should contain all the marker positions for all visible planes of a certain type.
+The PoiPlane type can keep its `primitive` reference and point to the marker geometry.
+However, the `ownerHash` is probably going to be a problem...

+No, actually... this isn't going to be worth the effort.
+I can't blast out all markers in one drawcall, since they may be at different opacities.
+I still need one drawcall per region, and I actually think the difference is going to be very small.
+This can be worth a revisit if it is necessary to draw markers as geometry, but with perfect control over markers' render size, I can probaby get perfectly crisp markers of a texture atlas too.

 # POI styling
 POI styling needs better markers, and support for selecting different marker sprites.
 It looks pretty straight-forward - every rank has its own POI plane, so the marker index can be an instance uniform.